Don Bosco Technical Institute: Technology

-All entering freshmen are required to attend a mandatory summer program prior to their ninth-grade year.
-This program includes a five-week Principles of Engineering class and an intensive math, English and study skills seminar.
-The seminar is similar to the summer bridge program offered at most universities and prepares students for the rigors of Bosco Tech's math and science curriculum.
+All incoming freshmen are required to attend a mandatory 2-week summer program prior to their ninth-grade year, where the students can experience all of the six technology majors.
+This program helps them make an informed decision on the three techs they rotate through in the fall semester of their freshmen year.

 In the fall semester, the freshmen enroll in three, six-week introductory technology courses chosen from the school's six technology departments.
 After their first semester of study, freshman students will select a technology major.
 They will remain in that major for the duration of their ninth-grade year and for the proceeding three years.
-It is important to note, the sequential nature of the technology coursework makes it difficult for transfer students after the tenth grade and will require all transfer students to complete summer coursework.
+The sequential nature of the technology coursework makes it difficult for transfer students after the tenth grade and will require all transfer students to complete summer coursework.

 Athletics

 The athletic teams participate in the Camino Real League and the Del Rey League.
 The school's rivals are Mary Star of the Sea, Cantwell Sacred Heart of Mary, and La Salle High School.

 The Athletic Program at Bosco Tech consists of: